lyl00/minimum_scaling_free_region/README.md

 functions for constructing the proposed optimization problem.
 ##  Running the example

-[`scaling_sdp_example.mlx`](scaling_sdp_example.mlx) is a fully commented live matlab script illustrating how to construct and solve the optimization problem, extract the primal-dual optimum, and calculate the gradient information.
+[`scaling_sdp_example.mlx`](scaling_sdp_example.mlx) is a fully commented live Matlab script illustrating how to construct and solve the optimization problem, extract the primal-dual optimum, and calculate the gradient information.

 You can run it section by section to clearly see each step.
-We also plot the free region, robot and scaled free region (using the calculated minimum scaling factor) to visualize the results.
+We also plot the free region, the robot, and the scaled free region (using the calculated minimum scaling factor) to visualize the results.

 ## Authors

 - [@Yulin Li](yline@connect.ust.hk)

-Feel free to contact me if you have any questions regarding the implementation of the algorithm, we will keep updating this repository to provide implementation s of other parts of our [contributed paper](https://arxiv.org/abs/2404.05242).
+Feel free to contact me if you have any questions regarding the implementation of the algorithm, we will keep updating this repository to provide implementations of other parts of our [contributed paper](https://arxiv.org/abs/2404.05242).